Sites of the Helmholtz Centre

 The Sites of the Helmholtz Centre for Infection Research are distributed all over Germany.
 In addition to the main campus in Braunschweig, there are facilities in five other cities: Hamburg, Hanover, Saarbrücken, Würzburg and Greifswald.

-- Prof Lothar Wieler (RKI) on the founding ceremony of the Helmholtz Institute for One Health
+Find detailed information on the Helmholtz Institute for One Health at https://www.helmholtz-hioh.de/en

 The Helmholtz Institute for One Health (HIOH) in Greifswald is a new institute of the Helmholtz Centre for Infection Research (HZI).
 The institute is closely interlinked with its local founding partners: the University of Greifswald, the University Medical Center Greifswald and the Friedrich-Loeffler-Institut.
 HIOH will address the threat posed by the emergence of novel pathogens as well as the evolution of known pathogens, including their antimicrobial resistance (AMR).
 HIOH will adopt a comprehensive research approach, including the integrated monitoring and improvement of human and animal health, as well as environmental and climatic factors.